PacktPublishing/Continuous-Delivery-with-Docker-and-Jenkins-Second-Edition/README.md

-# Continuous-Delivery-with-Docker-and-Jenkins-Second-Edition
+# Continuous Delivery with Docker and Jenkins

-Continuous Delivery with Docker and Jenkins, Second Edition, Published by Packt
+This repository contains Code Samples and Exercise solutions for the book "Continuous Delivery with Docker and Jenkins".